Healthy Salads and What Not to Put in Them

 In fact, some contain salt, trans fats, and – believe it or not – sugar.

 If you want to add something crunchy to your salad, try adding vegetables.
 For healthy salads, radishes and peppers are good options.

 These might not be the most widely talked about foods when trying to diet.
 However, they only add unnecessary calories without giving any nutritional benefit.

 Keep in mind that the majority of the time there are fried to give them a better flavor.
 This means you’re also adding unnecessary fat.

 The right amount of bread for your salad is only two tablespoons.
-This is about two croutons.
 Regularly adding this will add around 100 calories or more.

 Croutons can be substituted with one or two tablespoons of cereal.
 Some good examples are sesame or sunflower seeds.
 These give your salad a crunchy texture and give you the benefit of eating fiber from whole grains.

 3. Fried foods